MicrosoftDocs/defender-docs/defender-for-iot/permissions.md

 The Microsoft Defender portal allows granular access to features and data based on user roles and the permissions given to each user.

-Defender for IoT is part of the Defender portal and user access permissions for alerts, incidents, device inventory, device groups and vulnerabilities should already be configured.
+Microsoft Defender for IoT is part of the Defender portal and user access permissions for alerts, incidents, device inventory, device groups and vulnerabilities should already be configured.
+Nevertheless, with the added features of Defender for IoT you might want to check, adjust or add to the existing roles and permissions of your team.

-To access the Defender for IoT features, such as site security, alerts, and vulnerability updates, you need to assign permissions and roles to the correct users.
+This article shows you how to make general changes to your RBAC roles and permissions.

-### Access management options
+## Access management options

 There are two ways to manage user access to the Microsoft Defender portal: